Overview

 Is the Airstream Basecamp worth it?

 You will like this trailer if you want a luxury off-road experience and love the Airstream brand.
-After two camping seasons, 11040 kilometres and 110 days in the trailer, the Airstream Basecamp trailer proved to be worth the money.
+After all our camping seasons, many travel miles and camping days in the trailer, the Airstream Basecamp trailer proved worth the money.

-We highly recommend installing a weight-distribution hitch if you are towing with SUV.
-Do not forget to install a trailer brake controller as well.
+We highly recommend installing a weight distribution hitch if you are towing with an SUV.
+Remember to install a trailer brake controller as well.

 How tall is the Airstream Basecamp 20X?